 Although in most cases, it’s not feasible to cure TMJ permanently, there are various methods and techniques that help reduce the pain, lower its recurrence frequency, and even prevent it from returning.
 In this blog, we examined all effective ways to manage this condition.

 Our dentists at Leslie North Dental can help you better treat TMJ pain using advanced tools and proven techniques.
-Therefore, if you’re in the Newmarket area and experiencing jaw discomfort, contact us now to schedule your visit.
+Therefore, if you’re in the Newmarket and its neighborhood area and experiencing jaw discomfort, contact us now to schedule your visit for TMJ treatment.

 FAQ